mikolasan/mikolasan.github.io/src/markdown/blog/how-i-tried-rust-for-the-first-time.md

 ![Iterator in Rust](./rust-iterators-fixed.png)

 the tutorial about [the Iterator trait](https://aloso.github.io/2021/03/09/creating-an-iterator) by [@LudwigStecher](https://twitter.com/LudwigStecher).
-It's written very clear 👏 Though I'm looking forward to [coroutines being implemented](https://doc.rust-lang.org/beta/unstable-book/language-features/generators.html) in Rust
+It's written very clear 👏 Though I'm looking forward to _coroutines being implemented_ (I found this in [the unstable book](https://doc.rust-lang.org/beta/unstable-book/) in the section about generators, but because the book is unstable, I cannot give a link to that page) in Rust

 - https://depth-first.com/articles/2020/06/22/returning-rust-iterators/